Caltech-OCTO/Subzero.jl/joss_paper/paper.md

 \begin{figure}
   \includegraphics[width=\linewidth]{oceananigans_coupled_example.png}
   \caption{Example Subzero-Oceananigans coupled simulation.
 Left: surface fields of ocean vorticity, overlain by sea ice floes, each coloured by their vorticity.
 Right: the same ocean vorticity field with floes not plotted; the impacts of ice-ocean coupling are still evident in the "patchiness" of the field.
-Vorticity units are given in terms of the Coriolis frequency, $f$, which has a value of $1.26 x 10^{-4} s^{-1}$ at $60^\circ$N.}
+Vorticity units are given in terms of the Coriolis frequency, $f$, which has a value of $1.26 \times 10^{-4} s^{-1}$ at $60^\circ$N.}
   \label{fig:oceananigans_coupled_example}
 \end{figure}